Stimulated Raman scattering in the degenerate regime: Simulations for degenerate SRS excitation

-The laser with peak amplitude $a_0=0.05<a_{th}=0.067$ is insufficient to develop non-eigenmode SRS at $n_e=0.265n_c$.
+The laser with peak amplitude $a_0=0.05<a_{th-n}=0.067$ is insufficient to develop degenerate SRS at $n_e=0.265n_c$.
 The simulation results under plasma density $n_e=0.265n_c$ are displayed in Figs. 4(e) and 4(f).
-The comparison between Figs. 4(a) and 4(e) indicates that the pump laser with peak amplitude $a_0=0.05$ fails to drive non-eigenmode SRS at $n_e=0.265n_c$ when the amplitude threshold is not reached.
+The comparison between Figs. 4(a) and 4(e) indicates that the pump laser with peak amplitude $a_0=0.05$ fails to drive degenerate SRS at $n_e=0.265n_c$ when the amplitude threshold is not reached.
 Only the ion acoustic wave developed by SBS with wavenumber $k_ic=2k_0c=1.72\omega_0$ can be found in Fig. 4(f).
 And no density cavities has been formed under this conditions.
-These results further indicate that non-eigenmode SRS is a seed for the subsequent nonlinear physical phenomena.
+These results further indicate that degenerate SRS is a seed for the subsequent nonlinear physical phenomena.